Yidaotus/obsidian-enhanced-audio-player/README.md

 this will only play the given chapter (00:00:37 - 00:01:06) of the given audio file.

 ![image](/preview/mini.png)

+### Options

+-   `audio` - Internal obsidian link to the audio file
+-   `title` - Optional: Title to display
+-   `type` - Optional: Set to 'small' for smaller player
+-   `chapter` - Optional: Part of the audio to play

 ### Two simple Commands